 Attachment-Based Family Therapy

-Attachment-Based Family Therapy (ABFT) is an evidence-based modality for treating depression and preventing suicide in young people.
+Attachment-Based Family Therapy (ABFT) is an evidence-based family counseling modality that not only improves these relationships but also successfully treats depression and helps prevent suicide in young people.
 This powerful healing approach uses a clearly structured methodology to revitalize empathy and authentic connection between parent and child—providing a solid foundation that enhances young adult mental health.

 When to Seek Help